linked0/boa-space-contracts/script/fulfill/README.md

 ### 1.1.
 Offer NFT and receive BOA as consideration
 This describes the steps for fulfilling an order that consists of an offer having an `AssetContractShard` NFT and a consideration having 0.1 `BOA` through `Seaport` and `SharedStorefrontLazyMintAdapter` contracts.

-You should check the balances of the seller and buyer with this command before fulfilling an order.
+You should check the balances of the offerer and fulfiller with this command before fulfilling an order.
 ```
 npx hardhat run script/fulfill/check_fulfill.ts --network testnet
 ```